Construction Skills

 Mixing materials (Theory)

-Brickwork and blockwork continued Erecting structural timber (External roof framework) Carpentry project 3 – Drawer unit, Chair ASDAN Module 5 – Health and Safety in the Construction Sector (Theory)
+Brickwork and blockwork continued Intro to structural timber (framing) Carpentry project 3 – Drawer unit, Chair ASDAN Module 5 – Health and Safety in the Construction Sector (Theory)

 |